kddubey/cappr/README.md

 - [ ] Install requirements as part of setup.py

-Research: evaluate on more tasks, and understand its relative advantages and disadvantages
+Research: evaluate on more tasks, and understand its relative advantages and disadvantages vs other classification methods

 - [ ] Compare against zero-shot sampling
-- [ ] Evaluate "priming" + this method
+- [ ] Expand user guide
 - [ ] Compare against few-shot embeddings
 - [ ] More SuperGLUE tasks
 - [ ] Understand how sampling works, make a computational comparison